zextras/tech-doc/source/_includes/_installation/steps-1-3.rst

    ^^^^^

    |product| needs a valid FQDN as hostname and a valid entry in the
    :file:`/etc/hosts` file.
 To configure them, execute these two commands.

-   1) first, set the hostname
+First, set the hostname

       .. code:: console

          # hostnamectl set-hostname mail.carbonio.local

-   2) then update :file:`/etc/hosts`
+   then update :file:`/etc/hosts`

       .. code:: console